 The Methylation Cycle and the Production of Glutathione

 The most important point of the methylation cycle is the production of glutathione (GSH).
-If GSH production is inhibited as it is with several types of genetic “glitches” then dysfunction and disease result.
+If GSH production is inhibited as it is with several types of genetic variants, then dysfunction and disease result.

-Methyl cycle defects (and low glutathione) leave you sensitive to environmental toxins, compromise your defense against microbial infection, and complicate proper reading of your remaining genes.
+Methyl cycle gene variants (and low glutathione) leave you sensitive to environmental toxins, compromise your defense against microbial infection, and complicate proper reading of your remaining genes.
 Methyl cycle dysfunction explains why one individual is damaged by environmental toxins, while others living in the same environment are unaffected.

-Glutathione is technically a tripeptide, which is a small protein, it is made up of only three amino acids.
-It is present naturally in every cell of the body, as well as in the blood, the bile and the fluid lining the lungs.
-The liver is normally the main producer of glutathione which plays many important roles in the body.
-Probably the best known are its protection against oxidative stress produced by oxidizing free radicals and other reactive oxygen species, its support for the immune system, and its role in removing a variety of toxic substances from the body.
+Glutathione is a small protein made up of three amino acids.
+It is present in every cell of the body, as well as in the blood, the bile and the fluid lining the lungs.
+The main site of production of glutathione occurs in the liver which plays many important roles in the body.
+Probably the best known are its protection against oxidative stress, support for the immune system, and in removing a variety of toxic substances from the body.

 Fatigue due to oxidative stress and mitochondrial dysfunction and low ATP output (Pyruvate cannot run through Krebs cycle).

-Diastolic dysfunctions in the heart and resultant low cardiac output (heart palpations, fatigue, low heart rate)
+Heart dysfunctions and resultant low cardiac output (heart palpations, fatigue, low heart rate)